 We use “plastics” to refer specifically to a class of man-made polymers.
 Polymers are large molecules comprised of many smaller parts called “monomers.”
 Polymers are usually formed in long chains of repeating parts.

 Polymers are not just synthetic but are found abundantly in nature.
-Wood is a good example, which depends upon the polymer cellulose for its structure and properties.
+Wood is a good example that depends on the polymer cellulose for its structure and properties.
 When it comes to synthetic polymers, plastics are distinguished by their rigidity as opposed to highly flexible polymers like silicone.

 There are natural substances, like horns, that resemble modern, synthetic plastics.
 It was, as it happens, out of a desire to be able to replace these natural substances with a manufactured alternative that the plastics industry was born.

-In the middle of the 1800s, there was an increasing demand for ivory to make items like billiard balls, piano keys, and jewelry.
+In the middle of the 1800s, there was increasing demand for ivory to make items such as billiard balls, piano keys, and jewelry.
 The color, workability, and durability of ivory made it a sought-after material for these and many other uses.

 This prompted a company that made billiard supplies to offer a $10,000 reward to whoever could invent an alternative to ivory.
 John Wesley Hyatt of New York took up the challenge.